+44 (0)131 650 4284

 7.08 David Hume Tower

-Anna Vaninskaya's research focuses on the fin de siècle and the Edwardian period, and more broadly on the following topics in the nineteenth and twentieth centuries: the intersection between literature and politics, socialist propaganda, working and lower-middle class writing, the 'middlebrow', utopia/dystopia, Englishness and patriotism, views of the past, romance, the fantastic and children's literature, the history of reading and education, the rise of English, Anglo-Russian literary relations and expatriate writing in Britain.
-She is also interested in intellectual, cultural, and book history, genre, and reception studies, as well as individual authors such as William Morris, H. G. Wells, G. K. Chesterton, Robert Tressell, George Orwell, J. B. Priestley, J. R. R. Tolkien, and C. S. Lewis.
+Dr Vaninskaya's research focuses on the fin de siècle and the Edwardian period, and she is interested in the following topics in the nineteenth and twentieth centuries: the intersection between literature and politics, socialist propaganda, working and lower-middle class writing, the 'middlebrow', utopia/dystopia, Englishness and patriotism, views of the past, romance, the fantastic and children's literature, the history of reading and education, the rise of English, Anglo-Russian literary relations and immigrant writing in Britain.
+She has worked in intellectual, cultural and book history, genre and reception studies, as well as on individual authors such as William Morris, H. G. Wells, G. K. Chesterton, Robert Tressell, George Orwell, J. B. Priestley, J. R. R. Tolkien, and C. S. Lewis.
 She welcomes research proposals in late-Victorian and Edwardian literature and culture, as well as any of the topics listed above.

 This article was published on Nov 26, 2012